kubernetes/website/content/zh-cn/docs/reference/using-api/api-concepts.md

 Most recent
 : Return data at the most recent resource version.
 The returned data must be consistent (in detail: served from etcd via a quorum read).
-  For etcd v3.4.31+ and v3.5.13+ Kubernetes {{< skew currentVersion >}} serves “most recent” reads from the _watch cache_:
+  For etcd v3.4.31+ and v3.5.13+, Kubernetes {{< skew currentVersion >}} serves “most recent” reads from the _watch cache_:
   an internal, in-memory store within the API server that caches and mirrors the state of data persisted into etcd.
 Kubernetes requests progress notification to maintain cache consistency against the etcd persistence layer.
-Kubernetes versions v1.28 through to v1.30 also supported this feature, although as Alpha it was not recommended for production nor enabled by default until the v1.31 release.
+Kubernetes v1.28 through to v1.30 also supported this feature, although as Alpha it was not recommended for production nor enabled by default until the v1.31 release.
 -->
 最新版本